Last Updated on May 7, 2021 by HostingandOther

 “Customers will be able to use Amazon Web Services (AWS), in general availability; Microsoft Azure, under public preview; and the demo showcase of Google Cloud, in addition to full multicloud support through the SAP Cloud Platform.”

-This part of the article gets a bit confusing because AWS and Azure are not different layers in the cloud.
+This part of the article is confusing because AWS and Azure are not different layers in the cloud.
 The SAP announcement is merely stating that you can use a mixture of cloud providers to, in essence, host SAP applications.
 And that this then allows you to support SAP Cloud.
 But you could also have done this before this announcement.

 Is it Really Multicloud?